Manu3535/Learning-LLM/README.md

 - Keyword Extraction:
 - Removes stopwords and tokenizes the query
 - Disease Matching:
-- Compares query tokens with disease names from workspace.llm.diseases Delta table
+- Compares query tokens with disease names from workspace.llm.diseases Delta table.
+A common set of diseases list has been downloaded from Kaggle and uploaded to a delta table.
 - RAG Pipeline Execution:
 - If a match is found:
 - Loads flan-t5-base model